APPOINTMENTS OF FACULTY TO ADMINISTRATIVE POSITIONS

 Consistent with University Policy and best practices, the University of Utah has an open and transparent process for selecting, compensating, and reviewing individuals who, while holding faculty appointments are also appointed to serve as directors, chairs, and deans.
 To that end, this document provides general guidelines for the processes and considerations for administrative appointments.

 Appointments for administrative positions will follow a typical search and hiring process, including posting and tracking the position in PeopleAdmin, unless a waiver from the Senior Vice President is sought and approved.
 The usual search process includes the person to whom the person would report (“appointing officer”) assembling a search committee to recruit, screen, interview, and recommend final candidates.
-Once a candidate is selected, the appointing officer should seek the relevant approvals as required by University Policy.The packet sent to the Senior Vice President and copied to the Associate Vice President of Faculty should contain the following:
+Once a candidate is selected, the appointing officer should seek the relevant approvals as required by University Policy.The following documentation should be submitted as a Hiring Proposal through PeopleAdmin:

 - A letter from the unit head including:

 - Proposed title

 - Proposed effective date and period of appointment

 - Proposed compensation and other terms of employment

 - A description of the process used for search and selection, including faculty and any staff or student consultation regarding the candidate

 - If the appointing officer is not the dean, the dean’s approval (approvals can be done in PeopleAdmin)

 - A draft offer letter with terms for the appointment